 Apart from the obvious natural attractions and a magnificent panoramic view of Šibenik, the Šibenik archipelago and St Nicholas’ Fortress, the channel treasures numerous cultural and natural values.

-At the entrance to the channel there are ruins of the old towers constructed in the 16th century, with an iron chain that used to prevent enemy ships from entering the port.
+At the entrance to the channel there are ruins of the old towers constructed between the 14th and 16th centuries, with an iron chain that used to prevent enemy ships from entering the port.
 While following the steep cliffs towards the exit of the channel, you encounter an attractive undersea tunnel which was built by the Yugoslav Army.
 The tunnel was dug into the bedrock and it is several hundred metres long.
 In its immediate vicinity there is an old pier and a cave in which there was a small church dedicated to St Anthony.
 Towards the exit of the channel the steep cliffs are replaced with some beautiful coves inviting you for a swim and relaxation.
 On the eastern side of the channel, just in front of the cove and Škar Beach, the Yugoslav Army built a military complex comprised of barracks, warehouses, jetties and related infrastructure.
 These objects are abandoned but they have tremendous potential.

 At the exit of the channel towards the open sea there is a pearl among Venetian fortifications – St Nicholas Fortress.
 This fortress, almost completely surrounded by the sea and largely preserved in its original form, is one of the most attractive fortifications in the Adriatic.